PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-Just so you know, `argc` doesn't start counting at 0.
-If we put 2 arguments (including the *command to run* the program) then `argc` will be 2.

-In the above code we print an error message and "return" an error code of 1, if no argument was given (the command to run the program "./input" counts as an argument).
+In the above code we print an error message and "return" an error code of 1, if no argument was given (the command to run the program "./input" counts as an argument, so we check `if argument_count less than 2`).

 Any code after a `return` keyword won't get run.
 So we use "return" inside of the `if (argc < 2)` to prevent us from running the code afterwards (the greating message "Hello, Mikey", since "Mikey" woudln't exist).